-Mammography (MAM\)
+Mammography (MAM)

-MAM\201, Principles of Mammography (4 cr.)
+MAM201, Principles of Mammography (4 credits)

 This course will review basic patient care and radiation protection.
 This course will introduce students with radiography backgrounds to the basic principles behind breast imaging (patient care, instrumentation, anatomy and physiology, technique and evaluation).
 This course will teach students to operate and utilize digital and conventional mammography equipment to produce images of patients' breast tissue.
 This course will prepare graduates to possess the knowledge, skill, and affect to meet the demands of an entry level-position as a mammographer.
 Theory presented will prepare and qualify students to participate in the AART Mammography certification examination.

-Prerequisite: Admission to the Mammography Program; Must be a registered Radiographer (ARRT) (New course, Fall 2015)
+Prerequisite: Admission to the Mammography Program; Must be a registered Radiographer (ARRT)

-MAM\202, Mammography Clinical Experience (4 credits)
+MAM202, Mammography Clinical Experience (4 credits)